 All entering freshmen who have ACT composite scores of 27 and a high school GPA of 3.75 or better, are eligible to become a part of The Honors College.
-Sophomores, juniors, and seniors, with minimum cumulative gradepoint averages of 3.30, 3.40, and 3.50, respectively, may enroll in The Honors College.
+Sophomores, juniors, and seniors, may also enroll in The Honors College.
 Additional information may be obtained from the director of The Honors College, 101 Old Central.

 Pre-Veterinary Medicine Curriculum.
-Specific pre-veterinary science majors in Agribusiness, Animal Science, Biochemistry and Molecular Biology, Entomology, and Natural Resources and Ecology Management as offered in the College of Agricultural Sciences and Natural Resources, includes all courses required for admission to the Center for Veterinary Health Sciences.
+Specific pre-veterinary science majors in agribusiness, animal science, biochemistry and molecular biology, entomology, and natural resources and ecology management as offered in the College of Agricultural Sciences and Natural Resources, include all courses required for admission to the Center for Veterinary Health Sciences.